poult-lab/daily-word/english_words_ learning.md

 06.chartered /ˈtʃɑːrtərd/

 [adj] There will be 1,023 flights between the two countries over the eight-day holiday season, including chartered ones."hired for a particular purpose"

+#### 02/09.03

+01.turnkey /ˈtɜːrnkiː/

+[adj] Kim Dong-won, an analyst at KB Securities Co., noted that Samsung Electronics could “emerge as the leader in AI turnkey solutions in 2 to 3 years,” being the only company to own all memory, foundry, and system chip businesses.

+"complete and ready to use immediately"

+02.stem from sth

+[vp] We argue that the competence of transformer/MLPlike models primarily stems from the general architecture MetaFormer instead of the equipped specific token mixers.

+ "to be the result of sth/是…的结果；起源于；根源是"

+03.outlast /ˌaʊtˈlæst/

+[v]  These naturally dried flowers will outlast a bouquet of fresh blooms.../

+Our institution will outlast us.

+We strive to build an institution that will last for generations and evolve with time and that is founded upon our core values.

+"If one thing **outlasts** another thing, the first thing lives or exists longer than the second."

+#### 02/14.02

+01.national defense /ˈnæʃnəl dɪ'fens/

+[n] "The term “national defense” means programs for military and energy production or construction, military or critical infrastructure assistance to any foreign nation, homeland security, stockpiling, space, and any directly related activity."

+02.statehood /ˈsteɪthʊd/

+[n] "the fact of being an independent country and of having the rights and powers of a country"

+#### 02/15.01

+01.nor /nɔːr/

+[conj] what **were** you trying to do, you  didn't answer my call nor reply my messages. "used before a positive verb to agree with sth negative that has just been said"

+#### 02/16.01

+01.reprise /rɪˈpriːz/

+[v] Despite the new setting, the two lead [*Gyeogseong Creature* actors](https://screenrant.com/gyeongseong-creature-cast-characters/) will return in the new season, although it is still difficult to say whether they are both reprising their original roles.

+"If someone **reprises** a role or a song, they play or sing it again."

+[n] The 2008 hosts gave us a shortened reprise of the opening.

+"In music, if there is a **reprise**, an earlier section of music is repeated."

+#### 02/20.06

+01.contradict /ˌkɑːntrəˈdɪkt/

+[v] Any changes that contradict journal style will not be made.

+"to be so different from each other that one of them must be wrong"

+02.acknowledgement /əkˈnɑːlɪdʒmənt/

+[n] The flowers were a small acknowledgement of your kindness.

+"an act or a statement expressing thanks to sb; something that is given to sb as thanks"

+[n] "a statement, especially at the beginning of a book, in which the writer expresses thanks to the people who have helped"

+03.shabby /ˈʃæbi/

+[adj] She wore shabby old jeans and a T-shirt.

+"in poor condition because they have been used a lot"

+[adj] The old man was shabby and unkempt.

+"badly dressed in clothes that have been worn a lot"

+[adj] She tried to make up for her shabby treatment of him.

+"unfair or unreasonable"

+d[adv]shabbily dressed

+04.scruffy /ˈskrʌfi/

+[adj] He looked a little scruffy.

+"dirty or untidy"

+05.shoddy /ˈʃɑːdi/

+[adj] shoddy goods.

+"made or done badly and with not enough care"

+06.scramble /ˈskræmbl/

+[v] She managed to scramble over the wall.

+"to move quickly, especially with difficulty, using your hands to help you" -clamber-

+[v]  Shoppers were scrambling to get the best bargains.

+"to push, fight or compete with others in order to get or to reach sth"

+[v] scrambled eggs.

+" to cook an egg by mixing the white and yellow parts together and heating them, sometimes with milk and butter"

+#### 02/21.01

+01.paradox /ˈpærədɒks/ /ˈpærədɑːks/

+[adj] "A Killer Paradox" ranks 1st in 11 countries worldwide.

+"a person, thing or situation that has two opposite features and therefore seems strange"

+#### 02/22.01

+01.equity /ˈekwəti/

+[n] "the value of a company's shares; the value of a property after all charges and debts have been paid"

+#### 02/25.01

+01.deflection /dɪˈflekʃn/

+[n]The **QRS complex** is the combination of three of the graphical deflections seen on a typical [electrocardiogram (ECG or EKG)](https://en.wikipedia.org/wiki/Electrocardiography).

+"a sudden change in the direction that sth is moving in, usually after it has hit sth; the act of causing sth to change direction"

+#### 02/26

+01.verbose /vɜːrˈboʊs/

+[adj] a verbose speaker/style.

+"using or containing more words than are needed" -long-winded-

+> Redundant is like taking off your pants to fart.
+An unnecessary step.
+Verbose is just wordy meaning using more words than needed to convey a simple message.

+02.die /daɪ/

+[n] "a block of metal with a special shape, or with a pattern cut into it, that is used for shaping other pieces of metal such as coins, or for making patterns on paper or leather"

+[slang] Automation of trimming die design inspection by zigzag process between AI and CAD domains

+"used to say that an event has happened or a decision has been made that cannot be changed"

+03.trainee /ˌtreɪˈniː/

+[n] Gov't says trainee doctors won't be held accountable if they return to work by Thursday

+"a person who is being taught how to do a particular job"

+04.intern /ɪnˈtɜːrn , ˈɪntɜːrn/

+[n] "an advanced student of medicine, whose training is nearly finished and who is working in a hospital to get further practical experience"

+[n] "a student or new graduate who is getting practical experience in a job, for example during the summer holiday/vacation"

+> An internship is most likely unpaid.
+As it is often part of the study curriculum or something you do voluntary to strengthen your resume.
+A traineeship is always a paid, usually full-time position.
+So yes, a traineeship is an actual job.

+05.accountable /əˈkaʊntəbl/

+[adj] Someone must be **held accountable** for the killings.

+"responsible for your decisions or actions and expected to explain them when you are asked"